 1. Producers are producing, users are contributing

-2. There is enough user-generated content/products/listings to keep consumers hooked
+2. There are enough user-generated content/products/listings to keep consumers hooked

 3. Consumers interact with producers and products and return for more